JustinLove/xenophobia/README.md

 Server mod support.
 Shadows many units to not build CustomX units.

+Titans variants, so the base commander has orbital vision.

 ## Development

 The generated project includes a `package.json` that lists the dependencies, but you'll need to run `npm install` to download them.